andrew/ultimate-awesome/README.md

 - [free-c-resources](https://github.com/getvmio/free-c-resources) - C Free Resources | This repo collects 66 of free resources for C. 🛠️ Master the foundational language of computing with our C Programming Forge!
 This repository offers a comprehensive library of free C resources and an interactive online playground.
 Perfect for beginners learning their first lang.
 - [free-cryptography-resources](https://github.com/getvmio/free-cryptography-resources) - Cryptography Free Resources | This repo collects 17 of free resources for Cryptography. 🔐 Unravel the secrets of secure communication with our Cryptography Codex!
 This repository offers a curated collection of free resources, online courses, and an interactive playground environment.
 Perfect for .
 - [free-css-resources](https://github.com/getvmio/free-css-resources) - CSS Free Resources | This repo collects 33 of free resources for CSS. 🎨 Transform your web designs with our CSS Stylist repository!
 Dive into a comprehensive collection of free resources and an interactive online playground dedicated to Cascading Style Sheets.
 Perfect for web developers and desig.
+- [free-data-analysis-resources](https://github.com/getvmio/free-data-analysis-resources) - Data Analysis Free Resources | This repo collects 15 of free resources for Data Analysis. 📊 Unlock the power of data with our Data Analysis Toolkit!
+This repository offers a comprehensive suite of free resources, courses, and an online playground to help you master data analysis techniques.
+From .
 - [free-database-resources](https://github.com/getvmio/free-database-resources) - Database Free Resources | This repo collects 38 of free resources for Database. 🗃️ Dive into the world of data management with our Database Explorer repository!
 Offering a curated collection of free courses and resources, along with an interactive online playground, this is your compass for navig.
 - [free-distributed-systems-resources](https://github.com/getvmio/free-distributed-systems-resources) - Distributed Systems Free Resources | This repo collects 13 of free resources for Distributed Systems. 🌐 Scale your knowledge with our Distributed Systems Network repository!
 Dive into a comprehensive collection of free resources and an online Playground focused on distributed computing.
 Master th.
 - [free-natural-language-processing-resources](https://github.com/getvmio/free-natural-language-processing-resources) - Natural Language Processing Free Resources | This repo collects 24 of free resources for Natural Language Processing. 🗣️ Unlock the power of language with our NLP Workshop repository!
 Featuring a comprehensive collection of free courses and resources on Natural Language Processing, along with an .
+- [free-neural-networks-resources](https://github.com/getvmio/free-neural-networks-resources) - Neural Networks Free Resources | This repo collects 13 of free resources for Neural Networks. 🧬 Explore the fascinating world of Neural Networks with our dedicated repository!
+Offering a comprehensive collection of free resources, courses, and a user-friendly online Playground, this is your labor.
 - [free-node-js-resources](https://github.com/getvmio/free-node-js-resources) - Node.js Free Resources | This repo collects 19 of free resources for Node.js. 🚀 Power up your server-side JavaScript with our Node.js Nexus!
 This repository provides a comprehensive collection of free Node.js resources and an online playground.
 Perfect for developers looking to build scalable, hi.
+- [free-object-oriented-programming-resources](https://github.com/getvmio/free-object-oriented-programming-resources) - Object-Oriented Programming Free Resources | This repo collects 33 of free resources for Object-Oriented Programming. 🏛️ Embark on an Object-Oriented Programming journey with our OOP Odyssey repository!
+Dive into a comprehensive collection of free resources and courses on OOP principles and pract.
 - [free-pytorch-resources](https://github.com/getvmio/free-pytorch-resources) - PyTorch Free Resources | This repo collects 16 of free resources for PyTorch. 🔥 Ignite your machine learning projects with our PyTorch Lab!
 This repository offers a wealth of free PyTorch resources and an interactive online Playground.
 Ideal for AI researchers, data scientists, and developers div.
 - [free-react-resources](https://github.com/getvmio/free-react-resources) - React Free Resources | This repo collects 27 of free resources for React. ⚛️ Build modern user interfaces with our React Workshop repository!
 Packed with a wealth of free React resources and an online playground, this is your go-to place for mastering this essential web development library.
 Ideal.
 - [free-robotics-resources](https://github.com/getvmio/free-robotics-resources) - Robotics Free Resources | This repo collects 39 of free resources for Robotics. 🤖 Bring machines to life with our Robotics Workshop repository!
 Explore free resources and an online playground covering essential robotics concepts.
 From kinematics to computer vision, build your skills and bring you.
 - [free-r-resources](https://github.com/getvmio/free-r-resources) - R Free Resources | This repo collects 15 of free resources for R. 📈 Dive into data science with our R Studio repository!
 Packed with a comprehensive collection of free R resources and online tools, this is your go-to place for mastering R programming.
 Perfect for statisticians, data analysts, and.
 - [free-software-development-resources](https://github.com/getvmio/free-software-development-resources) - Software Development Free Resources | This repo collects 29 of free resources for Software Development. 🏗️ Elevate your software development skills with our Software Engineering Institute repository!
 Featuring an extensive library of free courses and hands-on learning tools, this is your academy .
+- [free-web-development-resources](https://github.com/getvmio/free-web-development-resources) - Web Development Free Resources | This repo collects 79 of free resources for Web Development. 🌐 Craft the future of the web with our Web Dev Workshop repository!
+Explore a comprehensive collection of free courses and resources covering all aspects of web development.
+With an interactive online pl.
 - [awesome-web-design](https://github.com/gnas256/awesome-web-design) - Credit: Nicole Saidy.
 - [awesome-sre-tools](https://github.com/gorkemozlu/awesome-sre-tools) - A curated list of Site Reliability and Production Engineering tools.
 - [awesome-repositories](https://github.com/guduf/awesome-repositories) - List of usefull GitHub repositories.